bobbingwide/vgc/README.md

 3. Click Activate to use your new theme right away.

 ## Changelog
+# 1.8.1
+* Fixed: Use textContent rather than innerText to cater for iOS devices #72

 # 1.8.0
 * Changed: Display Installation after post code entry for brands which vary delivery charges by brand #70
 * Changed: Ensure add to cart disabled before post code band has been determined. #69